 Winter is the time when cold-climate gardeners pace inside their houses like wild cats in a cage, plotting, scheming, and dreaming about the growing season ahead.

 This is also the time that I find myself pouring through old gardening notes to figure out which seeds to order, and reviewing garden photos to decide which plants to move, prune, get more of, or give away.
-This post lists favorite organic seed companies in Canada and the United States if you want to find a good supplier nearby.
+I have lists of Canadian seed companies and American seed companies if you want to find a good supplier nearby.

 Late winter is also the time to start seeds indoors for crops that benefit from a jump start like tomatoes.
 I love trying new heirloom seeds each year as well as growing a few favorites to ensure there will be fresh, delicious snacks in my gardening future.
 My notes tell me key details like germination rates so I know how many seeds I’ll need to start to ensure I have the desired number of plants.